ZKsync zks_ RPC Helpers

 What it does

-Fetches the transaction receipt for an L2 tx and includes l2ToL1Logs
+Fetches the transaction receipt for an L2 tx and includes l2ToL1Logs as an array.

 This makes it easy to locate L2→L1 messages without guessing the shape.